AAVUL is an extraordinary wealth and investment planning tool that brings advisor and client benefits without barriers.

 Why is AAVUL better than retirement and education portfolios?

 Unlike retirement portfolios that are only tax-deferred and carry penalties for unintended uses, AAVUL has no distribution limitations (age or amount), no taxes charged on distributions, and no penalties.
-And, unlike Roth IRAs, there are no contribution limits; this is why AAVUL is often called a mega Roth.
+And, unlike Roth IRAs, there are no contribution limits; this is why AAVUL is often called a better Roth.

 An AAVUL policy set up when children are still young brings a much more flexible funding vehicle.
 The AAVUL portfolio is open architecture, the portfolio is fully tax-free (instead of being tax deferred), there are no penalties on unused balances, and no stipulations on who can receive education payments.
+Any unused balances remain in the AAVUL portfolio accumulating tax free income and gains (and compounding) for the child’s long-term income needs.

 How does AAVUL's tax-free cash access benefit planning applications?